 The Foundation has a qualified tax deferred annuity plan, which covers substantially all permanent employees.
-Employer contributions to the plan are eleven percent of eligible employees' salaries beginning after six months of service.
+Employer contributions to the plan are 11% of eligible employees' salaries beginning after six months of service.
 Each employee allocates contributions to one or more investment funds sponsored by the custodial agent.
 The annuity payments under the plan depend on the amounts contributed by the Foundation, and the investment performance of invested contributions.
-Foundation contributions to the plan amounted to \$352,511 for 2017.
+Foundation contributions to the plan amounted to \$307,093 and \$352,511 for 2018 and 2017, respectively.